aryatavakoli/kubernetes-vagrant/README.md

 # kubernetes-vagrant
-Creates a Virtual Kubernetes Cluster using Vagrant
+Creates a Virtual Kubernetes Cluster using Vagrant and Ansible

+### Required Software
+* Python and pip
+* Vagrant
+* Ansible